canonical/k8s-snap/docs/src/tutorial/kubectl.md

 sudo k8s kubectl get pods -o wide -n kube-system
 ```

-You should be seeing the network operator, networking agent and coredns pods.
+You should be seeing the network operator, networking agent and CoreDNS pods.

 > **Note**: If you see an error message here, it is likely that you forgot to
 > bootstrap your cluster.